Channelled rockfish: Biology

 The channelled rockfish live close to the bottom but tends to feed in the water column.
 It feeds predominantly on pelagic invertebrates.
 In the Gulf of Mexico, the diet is dominated by benthic crustaceans, like the shrimp and prawns in the genus Oplophorus and a variety of amphipods.
-The psines in the fins bear venom glands and they can envemonate humans if handled.
+The spines in the fins bear venom glands and they can envemonate humans if handled.

 Fisheries

-Chanelled rockfish are sometimes caught in fisheries in the Gulf of Mexico and are of slight commercial value in Mexico.
+Channelled rockfish are sometimes caught in fisheries in the Gulf of Mexico and are of slight commercial value in Mexico.